TrueLevelSA/core-cbc-casper/README.md

 To benefit from the CBC Casper safety proofs this library builds upon, developers have to implement `message::Trait`.
-This trait in turn requires implementing other traits in this library, such as the `sender::Trait` trait for validators, and the `Estimator` trait for the estimate.
+This trait in turn requires implementing other traits in this library, such as the `validator::Trait` trait for validators, and the `Estimator` trait for the estimate.

-One generic type implements the `message::Trait`, namely `message::Message<Estimator, sender::Trait>`, and can be used to helps getting to a compliant `message::Trait` concrete type implementation easily.
+One generic type implements the `message::Trait`, namely `message::Message<Estimator, validator::Trait>`, and can be used to helps getting to a compliant `message::Trait` concrete type implementation easily.

 We also present a basic blockchain implementation heavily under developement.